biglists/aspire/_posts/2015-12-22-you-got-to-cool-that-shit-off-and-thats-the-double-truth.md

 ---
 layout: post
 title: You got to cool that off.
-And that's the double-truth
+And that is the double-truth
 featured: true
 author: ahmad
 tags: [frontpage, jekyll, blog]